-Following are a list of frequently-asked questions about taking foreign language at FVL.
-We hope that these questions and answers will help you understand your options and come up with a foreign language plan that best matches your future goals.
+Following is a list of frequently-asked questions about taking foreign language at FVL.
+We hope that these questions and answers will help you understand your options and plan your language study at FVL.

-Benefits of studying a foreign language include the ability to communicate with people who speak that language, appreciation for other cultures, improved cognitive skills, and preparation for college.
+Benefits of studying a world language include the ability to communicate with people who speak that language, better communication skills in general, cultural understanding and appreciation, improved cognitive skills, and preparation for college.

-Am I required to study a foreign language to graduate from FVL?
+Am I required to study a world language to graduate from FVL?

-No. Taking foreign language counts toward elective credits for graduation, but is not required.
+No. Taking world language counts toward elective credits for graduation, but is not required.

-Do I need to study a foreign language in order to get into college?
+Do I need to study a world language in order to get into college?

-While few colleges require a foreign language, most strongly recommend that students have at least two years of the same foreign language in high school.
+While few colleges require a world language, most strongly recommend that students have at least two years of the same world language in high school.
 Many colleges encourage three to four years of the same language.
 This shows academic rigor, and may help an applicant's chances of being accepted.

-How many years should I study a foreign language?
+How many years should I study a world language?

-When should I start taking a foreign language at FVL?
+When should I start taking a world language at FVL?

-Students may start a foreign language any year* during their time at FVL, but, regardless of when they start, we recommend that students plan to take a foreign language through their senior year.
-Most colleges give students a placement test in the language they studied in high school, and some will give them college credits for if they perform well on this test.
-If the student has taken the language their senior year, they have the best chance of doing well on a placement test, in addition to the opportunity to continue studying that language in college.
+Students may start a foreign language any year* during their time at FVL, but, regardless of when they start, we recommend that, if possible, students plan to take a foreign language through their senior year.
+Most colleges give students a placement test, and many will give them college credit for the courses below the level into which they test after they have passed a semester with a B average.
+For example, if a student tests into Intermediate Spanish (level three), after passing a semester with a B average, she will also receive credit for levels one and two.
+If the student has taken the language their senior year, they have the best chance of performing well on a placement test, in addition to the opportunity to continue studying that language in college.

-*Freshmen who scored lower than 60% on the English portion of the Explore test should postpone taking foreign language until their sophomore or junior years.
+*Freshmen who are in Lanuage Arts Foundations are generally encouraged to postpone taking a world language until their sophomore year or later.
 This allows them to focus on improving their English skills.

-How does taking a foreign language affect my options for other course choices at FVL?
+How does taking a world language affect my options for other course choices at FVL?

-Usually, foreign language does not limit options for taking required or elective courses.
-Exceptions to this may be students who take extra fine arts courses, advanced classes, and students in the STEM academy.
+Usually, world language does not limit options for taking required or elective courses.
+Exceptions to this may be students who take extra fine arts courses, advanced classes, and students in the STEM program.
 Talk to a counselor at FVL if you have more questions about this.

-What foreign languages does FVL offer, and which one right for me?
+What world languages does FVL offer, and which one right for me?

 FVL offers Latin, German, and Spanish.
 Your personality and future career will help you decide which language to study.
 Below are detailed descriptions of each language.